amandaharlin/norman-ppe-squad/_data/blog/2020-04-07-get-involved.md

 * PETG (preferred) or PLA, 1.75 mm, no “add-ins” like glitter or similar.
 Unopened packages preferred.
 * 0.5 mm to 1.0mm PETG clear plastic sheets at least 16x10 inches.
 Other types can be used, including transparency film, but for critical care in infectious areas, 16x10 inches is the required size.

-## 4) Support Volunteer Efforts with a monetary gift

-Contact Michael Graff or Blake Kirkpatrick for more information if you'd like to contribute a gift so the volunteers can purchase supplies.
-The OKC/Norman PPE Squad is a group of volunteers coordinating efforts across the OKC metro area.
-The OKC/Norman PPE Squad is not a non-profit, NGO, or business entity.
-Consult your tax professional if you have any questions.